sodascience/osmenrich/paper/paper.md

 # Summary

 The `osmenrich` package provides a user-friendly way to enrich geographic datasets in `R`, for example observations on a map, with geographic features around those observations.
 Additionally, it can weigh these features by their (walking / driving / cycling) distance or duration from the observations.
 This package builds on existing infrastructure to interface with OpenStreetMap (`osmdata`, Padgham et al., 2017), and works well with the existing ecosystem of packages for (geospatial) data analysis, namely `sf` [@sf:2018] and the `tidyverse` [@tidyverse:2019].
-Thus, this package streamlines and standardizes the process going from a raw dataset with observations and locations to a `tidy` [@tidy-data:2014], rich dataset with multiple relevant geographical features about those locations. \autoref{fig:workflow} shows graphically the basic workflow of `osmenrich`.
+This package streamlines and standardizes the process going from a raw dataset with observations and locations to a `tidy` [@tidy-data:2014], rich dataset with multiple relevant geographical features about those locations. \autoref{fig:workflow} shows graphically the basic workflow of `osmenrich`.

 The R package `osmenrich` is available on [GitHub](https://github.com/sodascience/osmenrich).